MetaSys-LISBP/PhysioFit/docs/method.rst

 by PhysioFit from the best fit and is given in the log file (have a look to the :doc:`usage` section).
-A p-value close to 0 means poor fitting, and a p-value close to 1 means good fitting (keeping in mind that a p-value very close to 1 can be an evidence that standard deviations might be overestimated).
+A p-value close to 0 means poor fitting, and a p-value close to 1 means good fitting (keeping in mind that a p-value very close to 1 suggest that standard deviations might be overestimated).
 A p-value between 0.95 and 1 means the model fits the data good enough with respect to the standard deviations provided (at a 95% confidence level).
 PhysioFit provides an explicit message stating whether